smartcontractkit/seth/README.md

 - [x] Saving of deployed contracts mapping (`address -> ABI_name`) for live networks
 - [x] Reading of deployed contracts mappings for live networks
 - [x] Automatic gas estimator (experimental)
+- [x] Check if address has a pending nonce (transaction) and panic if it does

 You can read more about how ABI finding and contract map works [here](./docs/abi_finder_contract_map.md) and about contract store here [here](./docs/contract_store.md).